jfxueX/bash/commands/local/sed.md

 sed uses for this.
 You can specify a label with an text string preceded by a colon.
 The
-"b" command branches to the label.
+`b` command branches to the label.
 The label follows the command.
 If no label is there, branch to the end of the script.
 The
-"t" command is used to test conditions.
-Before I discuss the "t" command, I will show you an example using the
+`t` command is used to test conditions.
+Before I discuss the `t` command, I will show you an example using the
-"b" command.
+`b` command.

 This example remembers paragraphs, and if it contains the pattern (specified by an argument),